Education Partnerships

 Undergraduate Leadership Awards

 The Fry Family Foundation Leadership Awards are granted to up to four undergraduate students who demonstrate outstanding leadership throughout the course of their studies at MI, through academic work, professional work placements (if applicable), and community involvement.
-Each of these students shared their thoughts on what Leadership means to them.

 Nautical Skills Competition